Silvanite/vuepress-plugin-tailwind/readme.md

 }
 ```

-By default PurgeCSS will be applied when running vuepress build (production).
+By default PurgeCSS will be applied when running VuePress build (production).
 You can optionally disable this if you do not want to use PurgeCSS.

 ```js
 module.exports = {